-This programme is implemented by the United Nations University Institute for Sustainability and Peace (UNU-ISP).
+This programme is implemented by the UNU Institute for the Advanced Study of Sustainability (UNU-IAS).
 General information about the programme is provided below.
-For comprehensive details, including the full admission requirements and application materials, please visit the programme website.
-Inquiries can be submitted using an online inquiry form.
+For comprehensive details, including the full admission requirements and application materials, please visit the programme page on the UNU-IAS website.

 The PhD programme in Sustainability Science aims to produce scholars who will become key researchers in the field of sustainability science.
 The programme takes an innovative approach to sustainability, seeking to promote a better understanding of the issues by incorporating global change perspectives, specifically those related to climate change and biodiversity.